 There are many reasons workshops make us sigh wearily, and the whole workshop concept is definitely high on the list.

 Unless, someone who knows what they’re doing is running the workshop.
 Someone who can bring some creative thinking to the process.
 Someone with brains.
 Maybe even Three-Brains?

 First, it’s important your workshop has a clear purpose.
 Why are you having it?
 What do you need the outcomes of the workshop to be?

 Whatever it is, ask yourself if you could you achieve that same objective without running a workshop?

 Workshops work best when everyone in the room works towards a clear purpose and knows what they need to deliver at the end.

 Next, think about the people you invite to the workshop.

-Work out your agenda and topics so you get the right expertise there at the right time.
-Consider the invite list based on the expertise people bring, and not their job title.
+Work out your agenda and topics, so you get the right expertise there at the right time.
+Base the invite list on the expertise people bring, not their job title.

 It’s a workshop, not an approval meeting.

 Workshop group dynamics